robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 I = consonants - (ng, ch, gh)
 T = consonants - (h, j, r, w, wh, l)

-R-colored and l-colored vowels are **only** used for inflectionary purposes.
+R-colored, l-colored and nasal-colored vowels are **only** used for inflectionary purposes.
 The vowel *i* cannot appear in roots anywhere where it might become an r- or l-colored vowel.
 Roots never begin with *wh*.
+Nasals can only begin a root, never appear as a part.

 ## Slides